 Intrauterine Devices (IUDs)

 An IUD is a small T-shaped device that a doctor will place inside your uterus.
-It can stay there for 3 to 10 years, depending on the type of IUD it is.
+It can stay there for 3 to 10 years, depending on the type of IUD it is and there’s nothing for you to do.
 Intrauterine devices are more than 99% effective at preventing pregnancy.
 They are 20 times more effective than pills, patches, or rings.

 Your doctor can remove the IUD if you want to get pregnant, or if you decide you don't want to use it anymore.